-Powder rooms are often designed as a statement rooms or to impress guests.
-And because their space is usually jewel-box size, many home owners take some chances on strong color, or pattern, which makes wallpapers a perfect solution.
+Wallpapered powder rooms are often designed as a statement rooms or to impress guests.
+And because their space is usually jewel-box size, many home owners take some chances on strong color, or pattern — the kind only wallpaper can provide

 Nothing screams traditional more than blue and white toile wallpaper.
 So the task here was to add something unexpected, like the checkered vanity skirt.
 Still, I can’t help think that a vivid blue penny round tile floor, a minimalist sink and maybe even a blue ceiling would have gone a long way to making toile wallpaper look a little hipper.
 Always possible.

 Copy and Paste to Quick-Share this Post: http://bit.ly/IhrPgu